-MSI Announce the MPG 272QR QD-OLED X50 with a 500Hz Refresh Rate QD-OLED Panel
+MSI Announce Two QD-OLED Monitors with a Massive 500Hz Refresh Rate

-This week MSI announced their new MPG 272QR QD-OLED X50 display, a new model in their ever-expanding and popular MPG gaming series of OLED monitors.
-This model offers a new super-fast 500Hz refresh rate QD-OLED panel, something that we saw rumoured last month as a new panel option from Samsung Display.
-The new monitor is 27″ in size and offers a 2560 x 1440 resolution along with an extensive feature set which includes the latest DisplayPort 2.1a (with UHBR20, 80Gbps speeds) connectivity.
+Back at CES in January MSI announced their new MPG 272QR QD-OLED X50 display, a new model in their ever-expanding and popular MPG gaming series of OLED monitors.
+The model was actually later updated and is now known as the MPG 271QR QD-OLED X50, and alongside that model MSI have also now announced in May 2025 an additional model in their MAG series, the MAG 272QP X50.
+Both of these new monitors offer a new super-fast 500Hz refresh rate QD-OLED panel, the fastest available now in the OLED monitor market.
+The new monitors are 27″ in size and offers a 2560 x 1440 resolution along with an extensive feature set which we will discuss below.

 The 500Hz refresh rate is the highest offered from a QD-OLED panel, surpassing the previous 360Hz panels produced during 2024 (e.g. MSI MPG 271QRX, and exceeding the 480Hz speed (just) of LG.Display’s competing 27″ WOLED panel.
 Adaptive-sync with a 48 – 500Hz range supports variable refresh rates as well with the screen achieving the new VESA ClearMR 21000 certification.